Bizerte: Medina

 The medina corresponds to the old town of Bizerte.
 It stretches north of the modern city, above Avenue Bourguiba, and runs along the old port to the Kasbah (the fortress).
 Once protected by a rampart facing inland, it was brought down during the French protectorate to assert its power over the city.
 The medina is a sort of labyrinth of narrow streets that intersect in all directions.
 In the souks, the smells change from one alley to another, according to the shops of craftsmen and their products.
 The names of the streets correspond to the old corporations present here: rue des armuriers, rue des carpenters, weavers, jewelers ...
 In narrow stalls you can see a craftsman at work.
 The tall octagonal-shaped minaret of the Great Mosque (dating from the 17th century) rises above the medina.
 At his side, the zaouïa of Sidi Mokhtar Dey, boss of Bizerte.

 The Medina of Bizerte is an old town that surrounds the picturesque Old Port district.
 It is a bustling center of traditional crafts.
 In its winding labyrinth of narrow alleys and covered souks are the workshops of metalworkers and carpenters, and butchers and grocery stores.
 The streets are named after the artisans who live and work there: the blacksmiths on rue des Forgerons, the gunsmiths on rue des Armuriers, carpenters on rue des Menuisiers and butchers on rue des bouchers.
-It is a very atmospheric place to walk, and unlike the Medinas of Hammamet and Monastir, it has not been restored so it oozes with all the exotic charm of the Orient.